 Provide feedback, make a complaint or report misconduct

-Please go to CARE Line to lodge a report online or get a country specific phone number to call and speak to an operator in your language.
+Please visit CARE Line, CARE’s global reporting platform, to lodge a report online or get a country specific phone number to call and speak to an operator in your language.

-Reporting Misconduct: Anyone can and is encouraged to tell us about concerns they have about conduct by a CARE staff member, volunteer or someone who works with CARE.
-You don’t need to have proof to report your concerns.
+Anyone can and is encouraged to tell us about concerns they have about conduct by a CARE staff member, volunteer or someone who works with CARE.
+You can choose to submit an anonymous report, and you don’t need to have evidence to report a concern.

 A report can be made verbally or in writing.
 We will treat the information you give us confidentially.
 You can: